Conception date vs intercourse date explained

 Diagram showing the difference between intercourse and conception.

-What “conception date” means
+What conception date means

-“Conception date” is the day fertilisation occurred, usually within hours of ovulation in the fallopian tube.
-It usually aligns with ovulation day, not the intercourse day.
+Conception date is the day fertilisation occurs, usually within hours of ovulation in the fallopian tube.
+It normally lines up with the ovulation day, not the intercourse day.

 Why intercourse date often differs